catalyst-cloud/catalystcloud-docs/source/load-balancer.rst

 Layer 7 load balancing takes its name from the OSI model, indicating that the load balancer distributes requests to back-end pools based on layer 7 (application) data.
-Layer 7 load balancing s also known as **request switching**, **application load balancing**, or **content based routing or switching**.
+Layer 7 load balancing is also known as **request switching**, **application load balancing**, or **content based routing or switching**.